 According to the recent announcement that opened with the tagline “green comes in every color,” the company’s new bio-based material will go into all of its product lines to replace conventional plastic.
+So, all of its products will incorporate the new material.

 Compared to other casual footwear brands, Crocs already has a low carbon footprint at 3.94 kg CO2 eq.
 Per Crocs pair.